 The intensity of the love you feel for your new baby might feel greater than the love you have for your partner.

 This is normal – you haven’t fallen out of love with your partner, it’s just your body’s way of helping you connect with your baby.

 Hormonal changes and sleep deprivation can lead to high emotions.
 Watch out for snapping, criticising, and blaming each other.

 Be patient with each other and listen to each other’s perspective.
 Look out for ways to make each other feel included, less overwhelmed, and more confident.

-Allow your sex life time to recover.
-Childbirth creates body changes!
-For some it’s a sensual experience; for others, it’s an exhausting and bruising one.
+Give your sex life time to recover.
+Childbirth creates body changes and for some women, it’s a sensual experience; for others, it’s an exhausting and bruising one.